(Graduate Students and Faculty)

 AMS supports graduate students with a variety of special services that foster research, encourage networking and build careers:

 AMS Graduate Student Chapters is a program that will generate interest in the mathematical sciences and encourage students in their mathematical pursuits.
-The AMS provides $350 annually for Student Chapter mathematical activities.
+The AMS provides up to $750 annually for Student Chapter mathematical activities.
 Start your chapter today!

 Mathematics Research Communities (MRC) nurtures early-career mathematicians - those who are close to completing their doctorates or have recently finished - and provides them with opportunities to build social and collaborative networks to inspire and sustain each other in their work.
 The structured program engages and guides participants as they start their careers.
 For each topic, the program includes a week-long summer conference, special session at the national meeting, discussion network, ongoing mentoring, and longitudinal study of early career mathematicians.